CLV UK Holdings Limited – Modern Slavery Statement

 Supplier adherence to our values and ethics:

-We also include, where possible, contractual terms in our agreements with suppliers imposing ongoing obligations on the supplier to comply with the Act and to notify CLV if the supplier becomes aware of any circumstances within its own supply chain that could constitute an offence under the Act.
+We also include, where possible, contractual terms in our agreements with suppliers imposing ongoing obligations on the supplier to comply with the Act and to notify CLV UK if the supplier becomes aware of any circumstances within its own supply chain that could constitute an offence under the Act.

 A unified approach: